ovh/docs/pages/bare_metal_cloud/virtual_private_servers/cpanel/guide.en-sg.md

 ## Objective

-cPanel is a control panel designed for web hosting.
-Web hosting tasks are simplified, as it is made up of a graphical interface that allows the automation of settings.
+cPanel is a control panel that facilitates the management of web hosting.
+It makes complex tasks more accessible, including to new users.
+It offers a wide range of features, such as:

+- emails
+- domains
+- databases
+- Security
+- etc.

+This simplifies website hosting, thanks to a graphical interface for automating settings.

-**Learn how to deploy cPanel with pre-installed applications on a VPS.**
+**Find out how to deploy cPanel with pre-installed applications on a VPS.**

 ## Requirements